RalfG/python-wheels-manylinux-build/README.md

 wheels are not accepted by PyPI.

 ### Using a different manylinux container
-By default, the `manylinux2010_x86_64` container is used.
+The `manylinux2010_x86_64` container is used by default.
 To use another manylinux container, append `-<container-name>` to the reference.
 For example:
 `@v0.2-manylinux2014_aarch64` instead of `@v0.2`.